Winter Tour to Norway 1 - Frequently Asked Questions

 Travel in Norway is as easy for women as it is for men.
 You may become the object of verbal admiration, but you’re probably physically safer there than you are at home.
 You should feel perfectly safe in Norway, but you may encounter a flirtatious man who wants to be "helpful" to foreign ladies.
 Though most of the time they mean well, use your best judgment when dealing with complete strangers.
 Of course, it always pays to play it safe and stick to populated streets after dark.

 Norway's cities have Internet access available in internet cafes, hotel lobbies and in some public places.
 Cellular phone coverage is generally very good in Norwegian cities, although expect limited coverage in remote or mountainous areas.
-Both the Oslo and the Bergen hotels where we’ll be staying have complimentary WiFi Internet available for their guests in public areas and in rooms.
-The Snowhotel in Kirkenes has free WiFi Internet in the public areas.
-We have purchased WiFi for our group to use free of charge during the coastal voyage on the M/S Polarlys Expedition Ship.
+All the hotels where we will be staying have complimentary WiFi Internet available for their guests in public areas and in rooms.

 Norway uses 220 volts, 30 to 50 cycles, AC, and standard Continental two-pin plugs.
 Transformers and adapters will be needed with Canadian and American equipment.

 Norwegians are taught English since elementary school, so most people speak very good English.
 There are two official versions of Norwegian itself, one called Bokmail, spoken by about 85% of the population, the lesser known called Nynorsk.
 Nynorsk is identified as "new Norwegian," but it actually isn't.
 The language is a form of older dialects spoken in rural parts of the country.
 In the north, the Sami or Lapps have their own language, which is a distant cousin of Finnish.